 With a population of 80,000, Aveiro is a must to visit but could be a place to settle into life as an expat too.

 One of the most popular coastal towns along the Silver Coast is Nazaré.
 Tourists flock to the area to witness daredevil surfers tackle some of the largest waves in the world—the largest recorded was in 2020 and reached 101.4 feet.
-But step away from the coast and it’s the phishing people that come to light in this once sleepy fishing village.
+But step away from the coast and it’s the fishing people that come to light in this once sleepy fishing village.
 For centuries fisherman wake before dawn and head out to sea in tiny boats.
 Their wives stay behind and wait for them on shore.
 Dressed in seven layers of colorful skirts that extend down to the knee, the skirts can be pulled up over their shoulders to keep warm.
 Wool knee-socks protect their legs, while head scarfs are wrapped tightly around their long hair, often braided to the sides.

 Be sure to visit o sitio, the old village perched on top of a cliff.
 The Sanctuary of Our Lady of Nazaré is decorated inside with impressive blue and white azulejos (Portuguese tiles).
 Outside the fishing wives—or Nazarenas—sell handicrafts to help supplement the family income.
 Afterward stroll the narrow lanes where fish hang, drying on clotheslines next to family’s laundry, a time-honored tradition.